marklogic-community/pipes/README.md

 Pipes for MarkLogic DataHub is a community tool.
 As such, it is not supported by MarkLogic Corporation and is only updated and corrected based on a best-effort approach.
 Any contribution or feedback is welcomed to make the tool better.

+## Prerequisites

-Pipes is designed to run on MarkLogic 10.0-2 (with DHF 5.1.0 installed).
+Pipes is designed to run on MarkLogic 10.0-2 and higher.

+It assumes that:

+- A DHF project (5.1.0 and higher) is present on the local file-system
+- That DHF project is installed to your MarkLogic server

 ## Great!
 How do I run it?
 To use Pipes you will need to have an instance of MarkLogic with the [Data Hub](https://docs.marklogic.com/datahub/index.html) installed.